cvetelinast/maze-escape-vr/README.md

 git clone https://github.com/cvetelinast/maze-escape-vr.git
 ```

-2. Open the project in your preferred VR development environment (e.g., Unity).
+2. Open the project in Unity 6.
 3. Build and run the project on your VR headset.

 ---